During your stay

 • We encourage skin-to-skin contact, which triggers healthy baby behaviors.
 It helps your little one stay warm on their own, breathe on their own, and learn to nurse.

-• Every mom and newborn baby will be scheduled to see a lactation consultant within a few days of going home from the hospital This visit is an opportunity to feed your baby with the lactation consultant there to help, get tips about breastfeeding, pumping, and/or bottle feeding.
+• Every parent and newborn baby will be scheduled to see a lactation consultant within a few days of going home from the hospital This visit is an opportunity to feed your baby with the lactation consultant there to help, get tips about chestfeeding, pumping, and/or bottle feeding.
 There will also be an opportunity to weigh and examine your baby and ask any questions you may have about newborn care.

 Leaving the hospital